gauravshres/NineAPI/README.md

 1. Jest: Uses Jest for testing
 2. Nodemon: Helps in automatically restarting the node.js application when any change is made in the project files.

-- Writen on Node with some ES6 syntax : tested on node v12.18.0
+- Written on Node with some ES6 syntax : tested on node v12.18.0

 ## How to run